carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 # 🇬🇧 English Interview Practice Script

 #### Introduction
 Okay, let’s start!
-when you don’t practice, you forget a few things.
+Here I'm known as Cartaxo.
+You can call me Cartaxo. when you don’t practice, you forget a few things.
 One of my _main goals_ is _to work on_ an international project — to keep improving my English skills.
 I can handle most work situations in English — reading, understanding business rules, and discussing technical topics.
-Back in 2023, I went to Europe — one of my goals was to practice my English. i visited London.
+Back in 2023, I went to Europe — one of my goals was to practice my English.
+I went to Europe and visited some countries. i visited London.
 That same year, I also had the opportunity to be part of a team that included some English colleagues.
 In that project, I was involved in several business decisions, mainly because I was the Tech Lead

 ---

 #### Personal Life
 Hi, my name is Carlos.
 I’m 47 years old, married, and i have two daughters.
 I live in Itajaí, Its a coastal city in southern Brazil.
 In my free time, I love going to the beach, exploring new places, and spending time with my family.
 Cycling is my favorite sport — it’s how I stay active and recharge my batteries

 ---

 #### Academic Background
 I graduated in Information Systems, and later I completed two postgrad courses in IT — one in Software Engineering and another focused on Java for Web development.

 ---

-#### background de trabalho
+#### Falar um pouquinho sobre outras atividades como sou dev, teach lead e arquiteto de software
+I’ve had experience as a developer, tech lead, and architect, and I really enjoy all three roles.

+- As a developer:
+  I like being hands-on — coding in Java and Kotlin, solving problems, and making services faster and more reliable.
+  Besides development, I also take care of the delivery side — adjusting pipelines in Jenkins, improving CI/CD steps, managing deployments, and configuring Kubernetes.
+  I spend a good amount of time looking at logs, traces, dashboards, and overall observability to keep the systems healthy and reliable.

+- As a tech lead, I enjoy helping the team, unblocking people, and making sure we’re aligned on good practices and clean design.

+- as an architect, I focus on the bigger picture — building scalable, resilient solutions and making decisions that keep the system healthy over time.

+What I like the most is being flexible.
+If the team needs me coding, I code.
+If they need guidance, I jump in and support.
+If they need someone thinking about architecture and trade-offs, I’m comfortable doing that too.
+I like working in a collaborative environment, helping people grow, and making sure we deliver something solid together.

+---

 ## Pagseguro
 Currently, I work as a Senior Software Engineer at PagSeguro, for the bank industry. it belongs to the financial area